incoresemi/uatg/docs/source/creating_new_tests.rst

    $ vi index.yaml

 The content to typed within the yaml file for UATG to recognize the test is this.

+.. warning:: If the yaml file does not contain an entry with the module name and test name, UATG will not recognize it's presence and hence skip it.
+   So, you should make an entry for every new test and every new module which requires UATG to generate tests.

 .. code-block:: yaml